witnet/documentation/docs/tutorials/bitcoin-price-feed/fine-tuning.md

 The `.setQuorum` and `.setFees` methods are explained below.

-## Fine-tune fees, quorum and schedule
+## Fine-tune fees, quorum and collateral

 Witnet requests are highly parameterizable.
 You can fine-tune almost every single aspect of their life cycle: